Be a savvy student - what you need to know

 Why do you need a TFN?

-If you want to use a HECS loan (including VET FEE-HELP) to pay for your study, you must submit your valid TFN (or valid Certificate of application for a TFN) by the census date.
+If you want to use a HELP loan or a Vet Student Loans to pay for your study, you must submit your valid TFN (or valid Certificate of application for a TFN) by the census date.
 Otherwise, you will not be able to use a loan for that study period.

-- Your TFN is a unique number allocated to you by the Australian Taxation Office (ATO) for tax, HECS repayments (including VET FEE-HELP) and other purposes.
-When you access a HECS loan (including VET FEE-HELP), the debt is recorded against your TFN and repayments are made via the tax system.
+- Your TFN is a unique number allocated to you by the Australian Taxation Office (ATO) for tax, HELP repayments (including VET Student Loans and VET FEE-HELP) and other purposes.
+When you access a HELP loan, including a VET Student Loan, the debt is recorded against your TFN and repayments are made via the tax system.

 - If you do not have a TFN yet because you do not have a job, you must apply to the ATO for one.